isaaclhk/Projects/Python projects/CXR.md

 ```
 base_model.summary() # examine model architecture
 ```
 We can examine the model architecture from the output of the summary.
-We notice that the output from our feature extractor is an 8 x 8 x 2048 block of features.
+We notice that the output from our feature extractor is an 8 x 8 x 2048 block of features (figure 1).

 ```
 preprocess_input = tf.keras.applications.inception_v3.preprocess_input